th2-net/th2-common-j/README.md

 * maxConnectionRecoveryTimeout - this option defines a maximum interval in milliseconds between reconnect attempts, with its default value set to 60000.
 Common factory increases the reconnect interval values from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout.
 * prefetchCount - this option is the maximum number of messages that the server will deliver, with its value set to 0 if unlimited, the default value is set to 10.
 * messageRecursionLimit - an integer number denotes how deep nested protobuf message might be, default = 100
-* virtualPublishLimit - MQ router calculates destination queues and compares their current size to this value.
-The router blocks the current thread to repeat the comparison if the size of any destination queues exceeds the virtual limit
+* virtualPublishLimit - MQ router requests actual queue set bound to routing key related to publish pin and then get maximum queue size to this value.
+The router blocks sending via pin where the limit is exceeded and execute regular check of the current state of the bound queues.
+The block will be lifted when the max size of queues go down less than the virtual publish limit.
 * secondsToCheckVirtualPublishLimit - this option defines an interval in seconds between size check attempts, default = 10
 ```json
 {